manishchetpalli/manishchetpalli.github.io/docs/datawarehousing/overview.md

 3. Efficient Use of Storage - Normalized databases are more compact and often require less storage space, especially for large databases.
 4. Simplified Data Management - Normalization simplifies the management and updating of data as it ensures that a piece of information exists in one place only.

 Normalized Data Systems, such as OLTP (Online Transaction Processing) systems, use normalized databases.
 These systems require high data integrity and support a large number of short online transactions (INSERT, UPDATE, DELETE).

+!!!
+Example
-Examples include databases for managing sales transactions, customer relationship management (CRM) systems, airline reservation systems, and banking systems.
+    Databases for managing sales transactions, customer relationship management (CRM) systems, airline reservation systems, and banking systems.
 These systems rely on data normalization to ensure data consistency and efficiency in processing a high volume of transactions.

-**------------------------------------------------------------------------------------------------------------**
+---

 ## **Denormalized Data**